-It is important, however, to consider various factors when planning the breeding cycle:
+It is important to consider various factors when planning the breeding cycle:

-In terms of management inputs, it significantly reduces the workload if all innoculations, vaccinations, ear tagging and other practices can be carried out simultaneously rather than having to handle lambs on an ongoing never-ending basis.
-A breeding cycle also ensures that the producer can present large groups of Boergoats for sale rather than smaller lots of animals.
+In terms of management inputs, it significantly reduces the workload if all innoculations, vaccinations, ear tagging and other practices can be carried out in a group context rather than having to handle kids on an ongoing never-ending basis as they are born.
+A planned breeding cycle also ensures that the producer can present largely similar groups of Boer Goats for sale rather than smaller lots of animals.

-The reproduction rate of Boergoats is one of the most beneficial characteristics for the meat producer.
-Twin births and lambing percentages of 180 – 200% are common.
-There are various factors which affect the reproduction percentage of the ewe:
+The reproduction rate of Boer Goats is one of the most beneficial characteristics for the meat producer.
+Kidding percentages of 180% are easily achieved with good management input.